yuyang-long/SSA/README.md

 # Spectrum Simulation Attack (ECCV'2022 ORAL)

 This repository is the official **Pytorch** code  implementation for our paper [Frequency Domain Model Augmentation for Adversarial Attack](https://arxiv.org/abs/2207.05382).
 In this paper, we propose a novel **spectrum simulation attack** to craft more transferable adversarial examples against both normally trained and defense models.
-Specifically, we apply a **spectrum transformation** to the input and thus perform the model augmentation in the **frequency domain**.
-We theoretically prove that the transformation derived from frequency domain leads to a diverse **spectrum saliency map**, an indicator we proposed to reflect the diversity of substitute models.
-Notably, our method can be generally combined with existing attacks.
 Extensive experiments on the ImageNet dataset demonstrate the effectiveness of our method, *e.g.*, attacking nine state-of-the-art defense models with an average success rate of **95.4%**.

 # Motivation
+1. All of existing model augmentation methods investigate relationships of different models in spatial domain, which may overlook the essential differences between them.
+2. Representation of images in the frequency domain have a fixed pattern, e.g., low-frequency components of an image correspond to its contour.
+3. As illustrated in Figure 1 (d~g), spectrum saliency maps (See Sec.
+3.2) of different models significantly vary from each other, which clearly reveals that each model has different interests in the same frequency component.

 ![image-20220712192323395](./readme_img/fre.png)

 ## Requirements